InvoiceShelf/docs/docs/guide/pdf-generation.md

 ### Page numbers

-Turning page numbers on repeats `1 / 4` at the foot of every page.
-It needs a bottom margin to sit in, since the footer draws inside the page margin.
+Turning page numbers on repeats `1 / 4` at the foot of every page. **It needs a bottom margin to sit in**, since the footer draws inside the page margin and margins default to nothing — set `PDF_MARGIN_BOTTOM`, or a bottom margin under Settings, or the numbers will not appear.
 A template supplying its own footer keeps it — see [custom templates](/guide/custom-templates.md).
 Gotenberg only.

 ## Private networks and the SSRF guard